How ISO fire ratings impact your home insurance

 Frequently asked questions

-• Yes, it’s possible that your home insurance premium could change at renewal if the ISO score changes in your area.
+Yes, it’s possible that your home insurance premium could change at renewal if the ISO score changes in your area.
 Home insurance premiums are often tied to ISO ratings, but not every insurance company uses them to calculate premiums.
-If your insurance carrier uses ISO ratings, you might expect to see a rate change if the ISO rating of the community increases or decreases as part of the evaluation that takes place every five years.
+If your home insurance carrier uses ISO ratings, you might expect to see a rate change if the ISO rating of the community increases or decreases as part of the evaluation that takes place every five years.
+If you’re unsure whether it’s the ISO rating that has affected your premium, you could consider switching to another home insurance company.